nbeliy/eegBidsCreator/README.md

 - Some events don't have an associated type, they will appear as "n/a" in events.tsv file -- **fixed**
 - For some channels, the names in esedb and in emb files mismach, thus can't determine the corect `sample` value -- **fixed**
 - `sample` value can be not an integer, if corresponding event happened between two measures -- **fixed**
-- Some Embla files contains several events files, need to read all and remove duplicates
+- Some Embla files contains several events files, need to read all and remove duplicates -- **fixed**
 - If 2 Emblas treats same subjects, one overrides other, need to fix it -- **fixed**
-- Interpreting Calibration function produces sometimes a error `eval() arg 1 must be a string, bytes or code object`
+- Interpreting Calibration function produces sometimes a error `eval() arg 1 must be a string, bytes or code object` -- **fixed**
-- Error `File "DataStructure/Embla/Channel.py", line 209 in _read: b'\xff\xff\xff\xff'`
-- Error `"Parcel/parcel.py", line 158 in read: I/O operation on closed file.` -- **fixed**
   - If channel has signed data, it has no CalFunction, producing error above
   - Need to treat signed data
+- Error `File "DataStructure/Embla/Channel.py", line 209 in _read: b'\xff\xff\xff\xff'` -- **fixed**
+  - Happens in corrupted files, file will abort reading
+  - Could be just unfinished session, must be observed
+- Error `"Parcel/parcel.py", line 158 in read: I/O operation on closed file.` -- **fixed**

 ## Need help!